jackal1-66/dpg-documentation/docs/software/doc/README.md

 1. Wednesdays at 15:30 during the [WP12/13 meeting](https://indico.cern.ch/category/4868/): Approval of requested PRs is discussed based on what is listed [here](../requests_automatic/).
 1. All approved PRs will try to be ported to the corresponding tags.
 If they do not apply cleanly, they cannot be taken (see more on that below).
 1. Before the weekend: The new tags for simulation/reconstruction will be prepared.
-All ported PRs will be marked with another label that indicates `accepted`.
+All ported PRs will have their corresponding request labels removed.
 1. Tuesdays at 12:00: The [list of requests](../requests_automatic/) is updated and the link will be sent around with a meeting reminder.
 The list will contain also still open PRs that contain labels so that people can work on merging them.
 1. Wednesdays at 12:00: A final update is applied to the [list of requests](../requests_automatic/).
 1. Starting over...